nwdigitalradio/n7nix/README.md

 ## Introduction

-This repo contains scripts & notes for taking a new COMPASS image and creating a working image that will boot up & run the following configurations:
+This repo contains scripts & notes for taking a new Raspbian image and creating a working image that will boot up & run the following configurations:
 * Core only
   * This includes [direwolf](https://github.com/wb2osz/direwolf/blob/master/README.md) & [AX.25](http://www.linux-ax25.org/wiki/Main_Page) with no other application